lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    :alt: Image list page

-You can change the minimum resource requirements for each image by clicking the gear icon in the Controls panel.
+You can change the minimum resource requirements for each image by clicking the 'Setting (Gear)' in the Controls panel.
 Each image has hardware and resource requirements for minimal operation.
 (For example, for GPU-only images, there must be a minimum allocated GPU.)
 The default value for the minimum resource amount is provided as embedded in the image's metadata.
 If an attempt is made to